geraldcalderonofficial/motivquotes-app-in-react-supabase/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Motiv Quotes App

-A full-stack web application using React.js, JavaScript, and an online database and API for application data, using a free service called Supabase.
-This web application, called Motiv Quotes, allows the user to post a new quote and, at the same time, to vote on quotes.

-Storing the application data in Supabase.
-Making the App Interactive using JavaScript and React.js.
-Meeting JSX and creating an app component.
-Passing and receiving props.
-Rendering the list of categories and working with the state events.
-Loading data from Supabase, filtering the categories, handling votes, and updating the quotes on Supabase.

-Add your favorite quotes to the database.
-Add your own!